InterChadz/awesomewasm-2024/cosmwasm/README.md

 ## Work up for grabs:

-- [ ] Implement query to get supported chains
-- [ ] Generate typescript types for the contract

 Later/if time:
 - [ ] Implement msg to update a supported chain
 - [ ] Implement msg to remove a supported chain